 As many school districts across the country discuss their back-to-school plans, parents also have to make the decision on how their children can return to school safely.

 American Academy of Pediatrics (AAP) strongly advocates that all considerations for the coming school year should start with a goal of having students physically present in school.
-Centers for Disease Control and Prevention (CDC) agrees that in-person instruction is important, but states that it’s also important to consider local community transmission risk as schools reopen.
+Centers for Disease Control and Prevention (CDC) agrees that students benefit from in-person learning, and safely returning to in-person instruction in the fall 2021 is a priority.

 “I can see how parents are overwhelmed with the depth of information and making the choice of whether or not they feel comfortable sending their child back to school,” said Dr. Nicole Giles, Marshfield Children’s pediatrician.